 - Download our Moving to New Zealand Guide (PDF)

-Healthcare in New Zealand is a crucial aspect of the country's infrastructure, and fortunately, the nation boasts a robust healthcare system that offers both public and private care options to its residents.
+Healthcare in New Zealand is a crucial aspect of the country's infrastructure.
+It boasts a robust healthcare system that offers both public and private care options to expats and citizens alike.
 The country's public healthcare system is funded through general taxation, making it widely accessible and affordable for all permanent residents.
-The government's commitment to universal healthcare has resulted in free or heavily subsidised medical care for New Zealand residents, which has contributed to the nation's reputation for quality healthcare.
+The government's commitment to universal healthcare has resulted in free or heavily subsidised medical care for New Zealand residents, which has contributed to the country's reputation for quality healthcare.

 Public healthcare in New Zealand